smart-data-models/dataModel.WaterQuality/WaterQualityPredicted/doc/spec_JA.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: Property.
-NGSI Entity type.
+      description: NGSI Entity type.
 It has to be WaterQualityPredicted
       enum:
         - WaterQualityPredicted
       type: string
       x-ngsi:
         type: Property
     waterQualityPredictionValue:
-      description: 'Property.
-Model:''https://schema.org/Text''.
-Describes a summary of the water quality prediction.'
+      description: Describes a summary of the water quality prediction
       enum:
         - Excellent
         - Good